ConeDragon/docs/building/tooling/test-runners/interface.md

 > version: 2, 3

 This **MUST** be present for Concept Exercises and **SHOULD** be present for Practice Exercises.
-The difference in this requirement comes from that fact that students are not shown the tests in Concept Exercises, so solving the exercise may be impossible without the `test_code` being shown, whereas the tests are shown for Practice Exercises.
+The difference in this requirement comes from the fact that students are not shown the tests in Concept Exercises, so solving the exercise may be impossible without the `test_code` being shown, whereas the tests are shown for Practice Exercises.

 This is the body of the command that is being tested.
 For example, the following Ruby test: